The Dustman and the Judge

 The Trusted Thief

-Already the dustman had saved 500 silver coins and in another couple of years would have enough to provide amply for his family and pay for his voyage home.
-But one thought tormented him night and day, and that was the notion that a thief could break into his home and steal his hard-earned savings.
+Already the dustman had saved 500 silver coins.
+In another couple of years he would have enough to pay for his voyage home and to provide amply for his family.
+He imagined his wife's surprise and delight when he walked through the front door.
+But one thought tormented him night and day, and that was the notion that a thief could break into his home at any time and steal his hard-earned savings.

 If only there were someplace his money would be a safe!
 As the dustman went about his work clearing trash from shops and homes, he overheard gossip and street talk about scoundrels and persons of high reputation.
-One name that was always referred to with the highest regard and admiration was the Cadi, or Judge.
+One name that was always referred to with the highest regard and admiration was a prominent judge called a Cadi.
+The dustman decided to visit the Cadi's home.

 The dustman decided to visit the Cadi's home.